Invite Sensory and Hands-on Engagement with Nature

 Gardens provide restorative and therapeutic benefits galore, and even more so in healthcare and social service settings.
 But do your garden visitors interact with your garden as much as they might?
 Do they know which flowers smell good and which herbs to rub and sniff?

 Where hands-on gardening is encouraged, people may need permission to water a thirsty plant, pick a flower or harvest beans.
-Signs are a valuable communication tool, especially since it's likely the garden is open more hours than you can be there to facilitate.
+Signs are a valuable communication tool, especially since it's likely the garden is open more hours than you can be there to facilitate activities.

 Reach more participants